CFP: The Routledge History of the Senses

 We are specifically looking for authors interested in writing two types of pieces.

-The first group will complete larger historiographical essays of 10,000 words focused on sight, touch, smell, sound, taste, and other sensory worlds.
-Authors interested in writing one of these six chapters should be able to create a succinct reading of a wide range of interdisciplinary material focused on understanding considerably long historical trajectories of the senses.
+The first group will complete larger historiographical essays of 10,000 words.
+We are specifically currently looking for authors to write on sight, sound, taste, and other sensory worlds.
+Authors interested in writing one of these chapters should be able to create a succinct reading of a wide range of interdisciplinary material focused on understanding considerably long historical trajectories of the senses.

 The second group of authors will complete shorter essays that offer brief historiographical entries and an opportunity to promote their own research.
 Each of these smaller, 6,000 word, essays includes a topic of the author’s choosing after consultation with the editors, and a brief historiographical background for that topic.

 If you are interested in contributing to this volume, please e-mail firstname.lastname@example.org.
-The deadline for initial e-mails of interest, including a CV and a short statement concerning the type of article and the specific sensory history you are interested in working with, is July 1 of 2022.
+The deadline for initial e-mails of interest, including a CV and a short statement concerning the type of article and the specific sensory history you are interested in working with, is December 1 of 2022.
 Please place a subject heading of “Routledge History of the Senses” for that e-mail.
-After confirmation of topics and e-mail consultation on the focus of the essays, initial drafts will be due January 1 of 2023.
+After confirmation of topics and e-mail consultation on the focus of the essays, initial drafts for this round of essays will be due May 1 of 2023.